Coline Perron | Associate Postgraduate

 Emmanuel Droit & Sylvie Le Grand

 My thesis focuses on cultural relations between a constellation of socialist countries during the Cold War: the German Democratic Republic, Cuba, and two African socialist countries (Ethiopia and Mozambique).
-My aim is to initiate a comparison between the African cultural policy of a highly industrialized European socialist country (the GDR), which can be attached to the "Global North", and the African cultural policy of Cuba, a formerly colonized socialist country that can be attached to the "Global South", which is attempting to establish privileged links with the African continent with a Third Worldist objective.
-While highlighting the importance of cultural exchanges in the plastic and graphic arts between socialist countries during the Cold War, this thesis aims to shed light on the tensions and complex dynamics that animated an Eastern bloc that was far from homogeneous, between solidarity and rivalry, anti-imperialism and the persistence of colonial dynamics.
+My aim is to initiate a comparison between the African cultural policy of a highly industrialized European socialist country (the GDR), which can be attached to the "Global North", and the African cultural policy of Cuba, a formerly colonized socialist country that can be attached to the "Global South".
+Cuba, a member of the socialist camp during the Cold War, also pursued its own political and cultural objectives and experienced periods of tensions with the USSR.
+The "socialist island" was particularly trying to establish privileged links with the African continent with a Third World objective.
+While highlighting the importance and variety of cultural exchanges in the plastic and graphic arts between socialist countries during the Cold War, this thesis aims to shed light on the tensions and complex dynamics that animated an Eastern bloc that was far from homogeneous, between solidarity and rivalry, anti-imperialism and the persistence of colonial dynamics.